 Strong Business Plan

 Though your business plan may not have anything to do with your personal finances, it can be an essential part of the loan application process.
-You will need to show how credible your business is and what you plan to do with the funds.
+You must show how credible your business is and what you plan to do with the funds.
 Whether your company wants to renovate or you need to lease or buy medical equipment, the lender will want to see a solid plan for how the money will be used.

 Short-term financing options typically have particular purposes.
 Showing a lender your in-depth business plan will demonstrate how serious you are about your company and know what you're doing financially.
 A business without a plan will be much less appealing to any lender.

-Different Types of Short Term Business Loans
+Different Types of Short-Term Business Loans

 Business Lines of Credit